marklani/BalingSelipar/README.md

 Players will be in the attacking group that are trying to destroy the flip flop pyramid.

 The path to victory is only a 'flipflop's throw away.

+# How to play

+You can either download the BalingSelipar executable or compile the source code.

+Python version: 3.11.0
+Pygame version: 2.1.3.dev8
+OS: Windows 10 / 11